gi1mic/RT-System-serial-cables/README.md

 How do you know if you got a fake?
 Good question.
 Try reading one of the many articles on the internet 😊<br>

 I was lucky the generic CI-V programming cable provided had a “real” FTDI chip along with a MAX232 level shifter.
-Another physically identical cable I had, marked LD-C101, was not based on an FTDI chip.
+Another ICOM CI-V cable I had, marked LD-C101, was not based on an FTDI chip.

 <center><img src="https://github.com/gi1mic/RT-System-serial-cables/blob/main/images/ci-v%20cable.jpg?raw=true" width=50%></center><br><br>